kevinsawade/start-science-here/docs/source/gromacs_tutorial_energy_minimization.rst

 Energy Minimization
 ===================

 The solvated, electroneutral system is now assembled.
 Before we can begin dynamics, we must ensure that the system has no steric clashes or inappropriate geometry.
-The structure is relaxed through a process called energy minimization (EM).
+The structure is relaxed through a process called energy minimisation (EM).

 The process for EM is much like the addition of ions.
 We are once again going to use grompp to assemble the structure, topology, and simulation parameters into a binary input file (.tpr), but this time, instead of passing the .tpr to genion, we will run the energy minimization through the GROMACS MD engine, mdrun.